bpfefferle/bearded-dragon-owners/_posts/2022-04-25-what-do-bearded-dragons-eat.md

 At a young age, Bearded Dragons will rely more on live food to thrive.
 Dubia roaches would be a great choice for an everday staple feeder for your reptile.
-Though, other options exist as well like crickets, phoenix worms, or silkworms.
-For clarification on dusting, scroll down to the food supplementation section.
+Though, other options exist as well as seen below.

 ###### Daily Choices:
-- Dubia roaches (dusted).
+- Dubia roaches (dusting recommended).
-- Crickets (dusted).
+- Crickets (dusting recommended).
 - Phoenix worms.
 - Silkworms.

 ###### Treats Only:
 - Butterworms (fattening).
 - Waxworms (fattening).
-- Superworms (Digestion risk).
+- Superworms (fattening).
 - Mealworms (Digestion risk).
 - Hornworms (Mostly moisture).